Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week2.md

 ![ROLLBAR](assets/week.2%20Rollbar.png)

-I Installed WatchTower and write a custom logger to send application log data to CloudWatch Log group.
+I Installed WatchTower and wrote a custom logger to send application log data to CloudWatch Log group.

 Lastly, when you run into an error, go to rollbar, view and rectify it and it save you time for Debugging.

+Next:
 > Week 3 [Decentralized Authentication](week3.md)